-Invest in scholarships, support student study overseas, and help fund other top priorities at Columbia Nursing
+Support Columbia Nursing's new building, invest in scholarships, student study overseas, and other top priorities at the school.

 The Annual Fund helps to ensure that students receive financial aid and have the enhanced resources they need to achieve their dream of making a difference in health care.
 Your gift - at any level - advances patient care by enabling the best and and brightest to choose Columbia Nursing.

-To read about the three ways you can direct your Annual Fund gift, please click here.
+To read about the four ways you can direct your Annual Fund gift, please click here.